gunnerson/battlecity/README.md

 Download archive for your platform from latest [release](https://github.com/gunnerson/battlecity/releases/), extract and launch.

 ## Arch Linux
-From AUR with your favourite package manager, for example `yay -S battlecity-git`
+From AUR with your favourite helper, for example `yay -S battlecity-git`

 ## CLI
 1. Clone the repository `git clone https://github.com/gunnerson/battlecity.git`